How many grapes does it take to make a bottle of wine? Depends, as it so often does in wine. Ballpark: 600 to 800 grape berries.

 A ton of grapes roughly translates into a 60-gallon barrel of wine.
 A barrel of wine means about 300 bottles of wine.
 So, in general, a high quality, low production vineyard will produce around 1,500 bottles of wine per acre.
-A lower quality, higher production vineyard will produced around 7,000 bottles of wine per acre, perhaps more.
+A lower quality, higher production vineyard will produce around 7,000 bottles of wine per acre, perhaps more.

 That explains much of the cost of wine.
 When you pay more for a bottle, you often—albeit not always—pay for the quality of the juice from a vineyard that produces fewer grapes, but higher quality grapes.
 You also pay for the skill of the winemaker.
 That noted, winemakers quickly acknowledge every great wine begins with a farmer in the vineyard.

 Bottle price is not a certain indicator of quality.
 But it is true bottles costing less than $10 are not the same quality as those costing $30 or $300.
 If you are a newbie into wine, the lower on the shelf, the more affordable the wine, the less likely the quality.
 OK, nothing wrong with cheaper.
 It is where I began years ago.
 But as your palate—and disposable income—expands, you will appreciate what lower-yield, higher quality vineyards and more costly bottles deliver.
 In wine, as often in life, you get what you pay for.